Perustaja/PermissionServerDemo/README.md

 #### 2 - Force a token refresh
 This is how Auth0 does it.
 Regardless of the arguments against tracking jwts, many companies do it for revocation anyway.
 The downside is a lot of custom code server and client-side that goes against a standard that may have major security implications.
 Basically, a lot of work and kind of hacky (though pragmatic).
 #### 3 - Permissions server (policy server)
 This is how some companies do it, using services like OPA (basically json XACML that's very fast).
-Basically you have a remote server authorize requests that are protected.
+You have a remote server authorize requests that are protected.
 This is the approach I chose.
-It isn't for everyone but I wanted to try this.<br>
+It isn't for everyone but I wanted to try this.
+I chose to use gRPC to make authorization validation network calls for each protected endpoint using custom attributes.<br>
 Pros<br>
 1. Immediate updating of permissions.
 2. Easy for users to switch tenants quickly, since the client is storing the tenantId locally and sending it per-request.<br>

 Cons<br>
 1. Network traffic/latency, partially mitigated by using gRPC calls.
+There is simply no way around this and IMO it is worth it if you need security.
-2. Coupling between the Idp and the API, however it is quite workable from a developer standpoint because gRPC protos provide a very nice contractual understanding between servers.
+2. Coupling between the Idp and the API, however it is quite workable from a developer standpoint because gRPC protos provide a very nice contractual understanding between servers and only one or two proto files are needed.

-## Permissions themselves
+#### Permissions themselves
 There are tons of different ways to approach authorization whether it be claims, roles, or policies including both.
-I chose to map tables to two enum values representing Permissions and PermissionCategories.
+I chose to map tables to two enum values representing Permissions and PermissionCategories (used for sorting on the front end).
 On migration, they are updated from the enums in code.
 There are many different approaches.
 Using an enum decorated with the [Flags] attribute is the most performant way if you want to model finely-grained permissions and you need less than 64 (the max if using long).

-## Multitenancy (Database-per-tenant)
+Some people also go about making a CRUD-based system with these flags.
+Something like Aircraft - 0101 where each bit is a letter of CRUD.
+My problem with this is that realistically not all protected things are resources.
+Not all operations fall under CRUD.
+However, realistically this section is what needs to be customized most.
+As the creators of PolicyServer and IdentityServer have pointed out, authentication is easy to make for everyone, authorization is a very case-by-case basis where a custom system is needed and the requirements may widely vary.

-This is another topic with tons of different ways to do it.
-As a naive approach, I am simply using the tenant id as the connection string and creating a database if it isn't already.
-As far as creating databases that are made from non-existing tenant ids or bogus values, each request is already guaranteed to have an existing user tenant combination so there is no possibility of a request getting to the database context with a non-real tenant id.
-There are obviously tons of approaches with their own pros and cons.
-It's all based off of what the business requirements are, and each has maintanability/scalability concerns.
-Applying migrations to each database via ef migrations actually is not as bad as it sounds, but nonetheless requires at least some form of script or dotnet tool.
+Regardless, using the existing authorization within ASP.NET Core and gRPC leads to a fast, reusable and low-code solution.

 # Setup
 #### Email Configuration (Dummy values may be used if email activity undesired)